 While Type 2 diabetes is a serious condition, with support around three in five cases of Type 2 diabetes can be prevented or delayed by maintaining a healthy weight, eating well and being active.
 This programme aims to improve service users' knowledge, ability and confidence to make better lifestyle choices, helping them towards:

 How to refer

 The main mechanism for referring to the NHS DPP is directly through the General Practice clinical system.
-Our referral form template will be available on your clinical system just before 1st December 2020.
+Our referral form template is available on your clinical system.
 We also support a range of other referral pathways to support primary care in referring eligible patients: